-21. Registering with the council and compliance with national and provincial laws
+34. Registering with the Council and compliance with national and provincial laws

-- (1) Re-use, recycling or recovery of waste must be undertaken in a manner which complies with the Waste Act and any other applicable law. - (2) No person may undertake to collect, transport, sort, store, re-use, recycle or recover waste with the intention of making profit including scrap dealers, waste treatment facilities and formalised recycling groups unless the person is accredited in terms of Chapter 7 of these By-laws. - (3) Subsection (2) does not apply to transportation or collection of own recyclable waste; persons engaged in fundraising ventures or bona fide non-governmental organisations if the collection, transportation, sorting, storing, re-using or recycling of waste is not for profit.
+- (1) Re-use, recycling or recovery of waste must be undertaken in a manner which complies with the Waste Act and any other applicable law. - (2) No person may undertake to collect, transport, sort, store, re-use, recycle or recover waste with the intention of making profit including scrap dealers, waste treatment facilities and formalised recycling groups unless the person is accredited in terms of Chapter 8 of these By-laws. - (3) Subsection (2) does not apply to transportation or collection of own recyclable waste; persons engaged in fundraising ventures or bona fide non-governmental organisations if the collection, transportation, sorting, storing, re-using or recycling of waste is not for profit.

-22. Obligation to separate waste into recyclables and non-recyclables
+35. Obligation to separate waste into recyclables and non-recyclables

-(1) The Council may prescribe by a notice published in the Provincial Gazette that, from a prescribed date, areas, specified generators or holders of particular categories of waste must for the purpose

-- of recycling, separate those categories of waste and must, store, dispose of or treat the separated waste in the manner prescribed in the notice. - (2) Failure to comply with a notice published pursuant to subsection (1) is an offence.
+- (1) The Council may prescribe by a notice published in the Provincial Gazette that, from a prescribed date, areas, specified generators or holders of particular categories of waste must for the purpose of recycling, separate those categories of waste at source and must, store, dispose of or treat the separated waste in the manner prescribed in the notice. - (2) Failure to comply with a notice published pursuant to subsection (1) is an offence.

-23. Storage, collection, treatment, transportation and disposal of recyclable waste
+36. Storage, collection, treatment, transportation and disposal of recyclable waste

-- The owner or occupier of premises on which recyclable waste is generated and separately stored, must ensure that- - until such time as such waste is collected by an accredited service provider from the premises on which it was generated or stored, the waste is placed in an approved waste receptacle, and in a secure location; - (b) the approved waste receptacle in which the waste is stored, is not kept in a public place except when so required for collection; - (c) the approved waste receptacle placed for collection is not damaged and is properly closed so as to prevent the dispersal of its contents; - (d) every approved waste receptacle on the premises is kept closed, save when waste is being deposited in it or discharged from it, and every approved receptacle is kept in a clean and hygienic condition; - (e) nuisances such as odour, visual impacts and breeding of vectors do not arise; and - (f) the waste is collected by an accredited service provider within a reasonable time after the generation thereof, but at least once per month. - (2) An accredited service provider must handle, treat or dispose of recyclable waste at a permitted waste handling, treatment or disposal facility.
+- (1) The owner or occupier of premises on which recyclable waste is generated and separately stored, must ensure that- - (a) until such time as such waste is collected by an accredited service provider from the premises on which it was generated or stored, the waste is placed in an approved waste receptacle, and in a secure location; - the approved waste receptacle in which the waste is stored, is not kept in a public place except when so required for collection; - (c) the approved waste receptacle placed for collection is not damaged and is properly closed so as to prevent the dispersal of its contents; - (d) every approved waste receptacle on the premises is kept closed, save when waste is being deposited in it or discharged from it, and every approved receptacle is kept in a clean and hygienic condition; - (e) nuisances such as odour, visual impacts and breeding of vectors do not arise; and - (f) the waste is collected by an accredited service provider within a reasonable time after the generation thereof, but at least once per month. - (g) the waste cannot be blown away; - (h) any waste items or substances are safe for handling, collection or disposal and are not harmful to persons when accessed by unauthorized persons or members of the public; - (2) An accredited service provider must handle, treat or dispose of recyclable waste at a permitted waste handling, treatment or disposal facility.